armytag/langs/qathebo/grammar/morphology.md

 ### Demonstrative Pronouns

+There are two demonstrative pronouns in Qʼathebʼo.
+One is for referents near the speaker, the proximal demonstrative *lothi*, and the other is for referents far from the speaker, the distal *kedi*.
+These demonstratives take the same number marking as other nouns, matching the appropriate animacy group of the referent.

+Like the English demonstratives "this" and "that", the Qʼathebʼo demonstratives can also be used to specify another noun.

 ### Reflexive Pronouns

 Reflexive pronouns are formed from personal or demonstrative pronouns by prefixing *patʼo-* to the front.
 Reflexive pronouns refer to another established noun and are not used by themselves, though they can appear earlier in the same sentence as the referent, as sentence %{+3}% demonstrates.